The 3 Sections Your Personal Brand Style Guide Needs

 Your core values should be an important element in your decision-taking process, and be present in your daily routine as a thought leader.

-Remember: don’t choosing a specific value as one of your top three does not mean that you don’t have it.
+Remember: not choosing a specific value as one of your top does not mean that you don’t have it.
 It means that it isn’t a significant part of your essence.

 For example: your core values can be authenticity, self-respect and honesty, but you can still be responsible, have leadership and be optimistic.